We prefer intellectual innovators.

 With a BA degree in Economics from Smith College, Ruth lives in San Francisco where she hikes, practices yoga, plans travel adventures for friends and family, and passionately roots for the Giants.

 Sabrina graduated from Western Washington University, located in Bellingham, Washington, where she earned her BA in Political Science and Minor in economics.
-Sabrina began with EMC Research as an intern in 2019 and started as a full-time Research Associate in the Summer of 2020.
+Sabrina began with EMC Research as an intern in 2019 and is now a Strategy Associate.
 She joined EMC with significant experience in politics, advocacy, and analytics.
 As an undergraduate, Sabrina worked in grassroots organizing in Whatcom County, WA.
 In addition, she served as the program coordinator of a weekly legal clinic for low-income renters in Whatcom County.

 Sabrina has two cats, Saul and Rebecca.
 They all enjoy exercising, eating and sleeping.

 Sara LaBatt, based in the Oakland office since 2002, brings her can-do attitude to managing a wide variety of EMC’s projects and client relationships.
 Especially skilled at making difficult research challenges seem easy, she tackles short timelines, complicated sampling plans and complex analysis with ease, all with a friendly, approachable customer-focused attitude.
 Sara manages research for some of EMC’s largest ongoing clients.
 Her expertise includes corporate brand studies, health care consumer research, social marketing, transportation, and destination research.
 Her projects have resulted in improved roads and public transportation, revenue enhancements for public school districts, incisive communications on waste, recycling, and composting initiatives, and better pedestrian and bicyclist safety.